 Sciuridae: Golden-Mantled Ground Squirrel (Callospermophilus lateralis)

-According to the Los Alamos Nature Center, "The Golden-mantled Ground Squirrel is similar to a chipmunk with the same overall appearance.
+According to the Pajarito Environmental Education Center, "The Golden-mantled Ground Squirrel is similar to a chipmunk with the same overall appearance.
 However, the ground squirrel lacks the chipmunk’s facial stripes."

 Sciuridae: Rock Squirrel (Spermophilus variegates)

-"Steve" lives in my back yard.
-Like the rest of his species, he's a ground dweller.
-Once he was released in the yard (after being captured by an irate gardener in the neighborhood), he tunneled under the concrete slab next to my kitchen door.
-The only time I see him is when he darts out to gnaw at a quail block or to nab the walnut halves and other delicacies I put out for him.
-I can see why gardeners wish to get rid ofthem; one of his first acts was to dig up a flower bed, tossing aside the daffodils bulbs while scarfing down the tulip bulbs.
+"Steve" lived in my former back yard.
+Like the rest of his species, he was a ground dweller.
+Once released in the yard (after being captured by an irate gardener in a different part of the neighborhood), he tunneled under the concrete slab next to my kitchen door.
+The only time I saw him was when he darted out to nab walnut halves and other delicacies I put out for him.
+I can see why gardeners want to get rid of rock squirrels; one of Steve's first acts was to dig up my favorite flower bed, tossing aside the daffodil bulbs while stealing the tulip bulbs.
+My wife came up with the name and gender, but Steve could have been a she.
+When we sold our old place in 2021, the new owners were delighted to take over his care.

 Sciuridae: American Red Squirrel (Tamiasciurus hudsonicus)